xrdocs/design/_blogs/2020-10-01-peering-fabric-hld_3_5.md

 The Peering Fabric design was validated using the Routinator RPKI validator.
 Please see the security section for configuration of RPKI ROV in IOS-XR.

 ![](http://xrdocs.io/design/images/cpf-hld/pf-rpki.png)

+For more information on RPKI and RPKI deployment with IOS-XR please see: https://xrdocs.io/design/blogs/routinator-hosted-on-xr

 ## Next-Generation IXP Fabric